 Gaining Fairtrade status is one of our Priority Actions which we have just discussed.
 This is a can-do Council and it is very pleasing to see what can be done if there is a real will to get on with things unlike the lethargy shown elsewhere.

-4. Questioner: Councillor Kam Chana

-Asked of: Councillor Phillip O'Dell (Deputy Leader and Portfolio which your party resisted.
+- 4. Questioner: Councillor Kam Chana - Asked of: Councillor Phillip O'Dell (Deputy Leader and Portfolio Holder for Environment and Community Safety) - Question: "The previous Conservative administration wanted to introduce an innovative programme called Park Partners, which your party resisted.